Courteeners: Reception

 Morrissey has expressed his appreciation of the Courteeners on numerous occasions.
 After seeing the Courteeners in Camden, Morrissey played their song "What Took You So Long?" on American radio station KRCW, where he heaped praise on the band saying that "Every song was very strong and full of hooks and full of dynamics and I thought, 'this is great' and that so many groups in the UK, they're hyped and they're huge and they're all over the press and they don't really actually have any songs, they don't really have anything to offer ... but it's different with the Courteeners, they actually do have very good, strong songs."
 Morrissey added to his praise that "I think they will make it here [in the US] and I think you'll come across them."
 The Courteeners joined Morrissey on his American tour in spring 2009 in support of his new album Years of Refusal.

 Following the release of their debut album St. Jude, U2 frontman Bono called the Courteeners "The best band of the past 10 years".

-In November 2015, Courteeners were included in the Radio X's "The 15 Greatest Manchester Bands of All Time" list at No. 5.
+In November 2015, Courteeners were included in the Radio X's "The 15 Greatest Manchester Bands of All Time" list.
 In 2016, their song "Not Nineteen Forever" was ranked No. 59 in Radio X's "Best of British" (The top 100 best British songs of all time) poll.